chevere/docs/library/parameter.md

 ## Generic Parameter

-Use function `genericp` to create a parameter of type `GenericParameterInterface`.
+Use function `genericp` to create a parameter implementing `GenericParameterInterface`.
 A generic parameter is used to match a variable collection of `n-items`.

 ```php
 use function Chevere\Parameter\genericp;